 Explore Your Chart with Paramarsh

 Gajakesari Yoga is easy to name and surprisingly easy to misread.
-The angular relationship of Jupiter to the Moon tells you the yoga exists; the condition of both planets tells you how much it can give; and the dasha and transit cycles tell you when.
-Paramarsh uses Swiss Ephemeris to compute the exact position of Jupiter and the Moon at the moment of your birth, locates Jupiter from the Moon, checks the dignity and strength of each, and then shows the result within the full picture of your chart rather than as an isolated label — so you can read your Gajakesari Yoga the way an experienced Jyotishi would, in context and with honesty.
+The Moon-based angular relationship tells you the yoga's core promise, Jupiter's benefic support and the condition of both planets tell you how much it can give, and the dasha and transit cycles tell you when.
+Paramarsh uses Swiss Ephemeris to compute the exact position of Jupiter and the Moon at the moment of your birth, locates Jupiter from the Moon, checks the dignity and strength of each, and then shows the result within the full picture of your chart rather than as an isolated label, so you can read your Gajakesari Yoga the way an experienced Jyotishi would, in context and with honesty.